-Portugal church sex abuse study: victims may number 4,800
+Portugal church sex abuse study: Victims may number 4,800

 Senior clergymen sat in the front row of the auditorium where panel members read out some of the harrowing accounts of alleged abuse included in their final report.
 There were vivid and shocking descriptions.

-The head of the Portuguese Bishops Conference, Bishop José Ornelas, said church authorities would study the panel’s 500-page report before giving an official response.

-“We have seen and heard things we cannot ignore,” he told reporters.
-“It’s a dramatic set of circumstances.
-It won’t be easy to get over it.”

 The Independent Committee for the Study of Child Abuse in the Catholic Church, set up by Portuguese bishops just over a year ago, looked into alleged cases from 1950 onward.
-Portuguese bishops are due to discuss the report next month.
+Portuguese bishops are due to discuss the report at an extraordinary meeting on March 3.

 The statute of limitations has expired on most of the alleged cases.
 Only 25 allegations were passed to prosecutors, the panel said.